Scalingo/documentation/_posts/languages/php/2000-01-01-php-ips-filtering.md

 git push scalingo master
 ```

-That's it, only the IPs you've specified will be able to access your app.
+That's it, only the specified IP addresses will be able to access your app.